|

 system, smaller power systems can be installed if households reduce their

 energy usage.
-More efficient appliances, lighting and by just turning off
+More efficient appliances, lighting, and doing small things

-unused electronics can cut energy requirements by almost 30%.
+like turning off unused electronics and lights can cut energy requirements

 - You can start small.
 Solar power systems can be installed incrementally.